Sergey Kurginyan: Post-Soviet period

 In 1993, Kurginyan became an advisor of Ruslan Khasbulatov.
 During events of October 1993 he was in the building of the Supreme Council.
 He was the developer of the script of the behavior of the opposition forces, an alternative to that which was implemented on 3 October ("march to the Ostankino").
 According to him, a campaign plan to Ostankino was provocative.
 Several times he thwarted provocations, organized among the "White House's Citizens" (so-called "Sokolov's rebellion," etc.), strongly objected to the incorporation in "White House's Citizens" the Barkashov's fellows and other provocative elements.

 He led political dialogue and the information campaign in favor of the Supreme Council.
 September 30 the "party" supporters of the march to the Ostankino, existing inside the building, achieved expulsion of S. Kurginyan as a dangerous enemy.
 The same day, S. Kurginyan addressed to all the supporters of the Supreme Council with a cautionary note of the impending provocation.
 The warning was passed through the channels that existed at the time: the information system "The Ring".
 It also appeared on the tapes of official news (full text in "Russia-XXI», № 8, 1993).

+Later in the 1990s, Kurginyan created special appendixes in order to popularize the ideas of the Experimental Creative Center, creating the interregional club Postperestroika in 1992, and in 1994, Substantive Unity.
+Among the members of Substantive Unity were former Constitutional Court chairman Valery Zorkin, former politburo member Oleg Shenin, as well as Kryuchkov and Ryzhkov.
+Since 1993, the center was also publishing a journal Rossiya XXI (Russia in the Twenty-First Century).

 In 1996 he invited the representatives of big business (among them Boris Berezovsky, Mikhail Khodorkovsky, Vladimir Gusinsky, Mikhail Fridman and others) to unite and embark on a constructive public attitude.
 The result was the famous "Letter from thirteen" which led to the creation of the so-called Semibankirschina — a closed group of oligarchs who owned over 50% of all Russian resources, the majority of Russian mass media, and who promoted Boris Yeltsin during the presidential election of 1996.
 Between 1996 and 2000 they turned into the main power behind Russian politics and economy, unofficially manipulating Yeltsin and his decisions.

 In his own words, he participated in the removal of Gen. Alexander Lebed from the post of Secretary Russian Security Council.

 In 2007, before the presidential election in Russia he said that "the principle of presidential power in Russia is a more fundamental constitutional than the principle, which refers to the two-term presidency," and expressed concern that "if Putin tries to move from the presidency at a millimeter, it will collapse the system."